 – You can request a Dharma text by contacting us.

-– If you wanted to receive any transmissions, empowerments, or teachings then please contact us.
+– If you wanted to receive any transmissions, empowerments, or teachings via video call or in person, then please contact us.

 The Short Longchen Nyingtik Ngondro